The Arboretum at Flagstaff

 The Arboretum at Flagstaff is a 200 acre arboretum that is home to 750 species of mostly drought-tolerant adapted and native plants representative of the high-desert Colorado Plateau, home to the Grand Canyon and Zion National Park.
 It is located 3.8 mi south of U.S. Route 66 on Woody Mountain Road, on the west side of Flagstaff, Arizona, US.
 The facility is located at 7,150' in elevation, making it one of the highest-elevation public gardens in the United States.
-The Arboretum has an extensive regional collection of the Penstemon genus and hosts an annual Penstemon Festival.
+The Arboretum has an extensive regional collection of the Penstemon genus.